milgra/macmediakeyforwarder/README.md

 You can prioritize which app you would like to control or you can go with the default behaviour which controls the running app.

-The app runs in the menu bar in the form of a subtle and beautiful black dot.
+The app runs in the menu bar.

 Download the compiled application from my [homepage](http://milgra.com/high-sierra-media-key-enabler.html).